Mijalski/HackYeah2025/experiments/Interactive Drone Sighting Map/README.md

-  # Interactive Drone Sighting Map
+  # uavo_V2

-  This is a code bundle for Interactive Drone Sighting Map.
-The original project is available at https://www.figma.com/design/Bu8MH8VGPvoR8FCqzcyuLY/Interactive-Drone-Sighting-Map.
+  This is a code bundle for uavo_V2.
+The original project is available at https://www.figma.com/design/XECrtnRX4HL5fVegGPjU1i/uavo_V2.

   ## Running the code